2023 Cadillac Lyriq starts at $59,990, guides GM down all-electric path

 The Lyriq has a single permanent magnet motor, powering the rear wheels and making 340 horsepower and 325 pound-feet of torque.
 Its reduction ratio is a rather low 11.63:1, which to us indicates it’s geared for a strong launch and very good 0-60 mph times.
 A performance-oriented all-wheel-drive version of the Lyriq is on the way, but GM still hasn’t detailed whether it will have two or three motors.

-GM is anticipating more than 300 EPA-rated miles of range on a full charge of the 100-kw battery pack, which includes 12 modules—all in one layer—with the same large-format NCMA lithium-ion pouch cells as those used in the GMC Hummer EV.
+GM is anticipating more than 300 EPA-rated miles of range on a full charge of the 100-kwh battery pack, which includes 12 modules—all in one layer—with the same large-format NCMA lithium-ion pouch cells as those used in the GMC Hummer EV.
 Curb weight for the Lyriq will be about 5,610 pounds.

 With its 240-volt, 11.5-kw AC onboard charger, GM says that the Lyriq can recover up to 31 miles of range per hour.
 An available 19.2-kw onboard charger will allow up to 51 miles of range per hour.
 DC fast-charging at up to 190 kw will permit about 76 additional miles of range in 10 minutes.
 The company plans to activate Plug and Charge functionality, for easier road-trip charging without cards, apps, or fobs, but it won’t have it ready by the time the Lyriq launches.